-This topic describes how Cloud Foundry (CF) secures the containers that host application instances on Linux.
-For an overview of other CF security features, see the Understanding Cloud Foundry Security topic.
+This topic describes how Pivotal Web Services secures the containers that host application instances on Linux.
+For an overview of other PWS security features, see the PWS Security topic.

 - Container Mechanics provides an overview of container isolation.